Review on Sumosan

 Modern Japanese fusion is the style and dishes look impressively dramatic on the plate.
 Sushi and sashimi are star turns, with everything from hokki clams and flying fish roe to goose liver and even Peking duck on offer.
 Elsewhere, the kitchen prefers invention to tradition: the Sumosan tartar involves tuna, avocado, quail egg and Sevruga caviar seasoned with truffle oil, while main courses might involve roast wild rabbit with girolle mushrooms or turbot on a bed of cauliflower and broccoli risotto alongside black cod in miso, chicken yakitori and a clutch of teppanyaki specials.
 As a pyrotechnic finale, go for wild berry dorayaki with almond and plum wine sauce, which arrives at the table engulfed in flames.

-Also featured in: Good Food Guide, Michelin Guide, Harden's.
+Sumosan is also featured in: Michelin Guide, Good Food Guide, Hardens

 Restaurant Opening Times

 Accepted credit cards